CAA381/hands-on/README.md

 8. Define a subscription for an alert which notifies us for this particular situation
 9. Intentionally trigger the unusual case and get notified for it.

-The actual exercises are grouped into three lessons
+The actual exercises are grouped into three lessons.

 # Final hints before you start